DAM-AA-SanValero/Actividad-Aprendizaje_Integracion-Continua_Evaluacion-2/index.md

-## Bienvenido a RETROSHOP, tu propia tienda on-line Retro
+## Bienvenido a RETROSHOP, tu propia tienda retro on-line.

-You can use the [editor on GitHub](https://github.com/Joserra2304/AA_JoseRamonGimeno/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/Joserra2304/AA_JoseRamonGimeno/edit/gh-pages/index.md)

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### ¿Qué es Retroshop?